How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 type volume

 Step 8.
-Then drag and drop the macOS Ventura/Monterey file from your desktop into the Terminal.
+Open the Terminal app on your Mac, then drag and drop the macOS Ventura/Monterey file from your desktop into the Terminal.
+The file path will automatically be inserted into the Terminal.

 Step 9.
 Press Enter/Return and enter your password if prompted.